 The top of Carrauntoohil was shrouded in this fog, so there was no sight of the large cross that sits planted on the summit.

-Finishing the sandwich, I started on the Devil’s Ladder.
-It had been about two hours since leaving Cronin’s yard.
+After stumbling through a high rocky bog, I began on the devils ladder and it immediately became clear that scaling it was going to take some effort and careful foot placements.
+This is the most difficult part of the climb and if caught on it during a storm, it would be extremely dangerous.
 With the fog and mist concealing the top, it was like trekking a natural stone staircase up into the sky.
-It was arduous and the danger of rockfall was a clear reality but nevertheless I continued.
+It was arduous and the potential for rockfall was a clear reality but nevertheless I continued.

 My winter expedition of Carrauntoohil was a success.

 Brother O’Shea’s Gully is another spectacular route up the mountain that for its name alone is worth taking on.

 Brother O’Shea’s Gully at 13km in length, has become a common and fairly safe alternative route to the summit of Carruantoohil.
 It starts along the same trail from Cronin’s Yard before branching off to the right just before the stepping stones across the river.
 It’s a very scenic route with more incredible scenery and the chance to get up close to the dramatic, steep north-east face of Carrauntoohil.

 Once you branch off, the trail traverses across and up the slope above Lough Gouragh, while the other route continues straight between the two lakes.
 Care is advised in this area of the hike due its steepness, and there are rocky steps to navigate.
 Most are possible to skirt around using little detours.
 This section of the climb is fairly steep and exposed, which combined with winter conditions can offer a pretty daunting challenge to unexperienced hikers